Dancing Porcupine Books

 - Erika Bailey-Johnson

 The idea for the books in this series came to Erika Bailey-Johnson when she wanted to learn, along with her young sons, Ojibwe language.
-She brought her idea to a group of people and this series is the result.
-Although she is a descendant of the Red Lake Band of Ojibwe, Erika Bailey-Johnson is not a native Ojibwe (First Language) speaker.
+At the time, there weren't many simple Ojibwe language books available, so she started to write useful phases about the Earth around her.
+She began to gather other people who helped with the different parts of creating a book, and this series is the result.
+Although she is an enrolled member of the Red Lake Band of Ojibwe, Erika Bailey-Johnson is not a native Ojibwe (First Language) speaker.

 Ninisidawenimaag Series “I Sense Them”